-Children ages 8–13 simulate what happens to a human spine in space by making Sponge Spool Spine (alternating sponge pieces and spools threaded on a pipe cleaner).
+Children simulate what happens to a human spine in space by making a Sponge Spool Spine (alternating sponge pieces and spools threaded on a pipe cleaner).
 This represents a human spine on Earth, with the discs (sponges) pressed between the spinal vertebrae (the wooden spools).
-The children measure the spine length, dip it in a glass of water (simulating microgravity), and then re-measure the spine.
+The children measure the spine length, dip it in a container of water (simulating the free fall that astronauts experience in orbit), and then re-measure the spine.
 They will find it has expanded, just like in space!

 What's the Point?

-- 1 pencil (slightly sharpened)
+- 10–15 pencils (slightly sharpened)

 - Scratch paper and writing utensils

 - 30 small wooden spools (may be purchased at craft stores)

 - 6–8 (cellulose) sponges